h43z/writeups/0922-intigriti.md

 `postMessage` it ouf of the `iframe` to the `top`.
 This is the code that changed the location of the iframe in the iframe.

-Then we will start the process again by switchting the most inner frame to a blob URL with the just recovered nonce.
-This nonce will be used as starting point.

-Here a graphical overview of the iframes when everything starts.
+Here a graphical overview of the process.
+First the state when everything starts.
 ```
 editor.43z.one/1337
 +------------------------------------------------------------+